zhubao315/learn-agentic-ai/01_openai_agents/23_deployment/readme.md

 ### Serverless Alternative for both Prototyping and Production

 Those developer who have credit card and can register for the Azure free tier, have a option to use the serverless platform which are basically managed Kubernetes for both prototyping and production.
-Like [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps) (with [Dapr](https://learn.microsoft.com/en-us/azure/container-apps/dapr-overview) support) and [Jobs in Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/jobs?tabs=azure-cli).
+Like [Azure Container Apps (ACA)](https://azure.microsoft.com/en-us/products/container-apps) (with [Dapr](https://learn.microsoft.com/en-us/azure/container-apps/dapr-overview) support) and [Jobs in Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/jobs?tabs=azure-cli).
 They can get started with the [free tier](https://azure.microsoft.com/en-us/pricing/free-services): The first 180,000 vCPU per second, 360,000 GiB/s, and 2 million requests each month are free.

 ## What does this mean?
 "Consider chaos engineering for EDA resilience"